-- Media representatives wishing to interview inmates incarcerated within the Oklahoma Department of Corrections (DOC) should submit a request by email to Director of Communications Justin Wolf at email@example.com.
+- Media representatives wishing to interview inmates incarcerated within the Oklahoma Department of Corrections (ODOC) should submit a request by email to the Public Information Manger Josh Ward at email@example.com.

 - All requests must include the media representative’s name and contact information, including an e-mail address and phone number.
-The request should also include the inmate's name, DOC number, and interview topic.
+The request should also include the inmate's name, ODOC number, and interview topic.

 - Media representatives must send correspondence in the form of a written letter to the inmate requesting the interview.

 - Inmates must agree in writing prior to the interview.
 An agreement via phone conversation is not an acceptable agreement.
-The agreement must be in writing and provided to the DOC communications office.
+The agreement must be in writing and provided to the ODOC communications office.

-- Interviews with DOC inmates may be scheduled weekdays during business hours with the permission of the facility warden and the communications office.
+- Interviews with ODOC inmates may be scheduled weekdays during business hours with the permission of the facility warden and the communications office.

 - Request for interview dates must be submitted at least one week prior to the date of the media representative’s desired visit.
 The media representative must provide at least three different dates and times to the communications office to avoid a scheduling conflict.

 - NO CELL PHONES